nwavery/weather-dashboard/README.md

 ## Features

-- Real-time weather data for multiple locations
+- Real-time weather data for multiple locations.
+- **Editable Locations:** Click the pencil icon (✏️) next to a location name to change it.
+The dashboard uses the Open-Meteo Geocoding API to find coordinates and timezone for the new city.
-- Current temperature with "feels like" temperature
+- Current temperature with "feels like" temperature.
-- Weather conditions with animated icons
+- Weather conditions with icons (from OpenWeatherMap icon set) and subtle animations (rain, snow, clouds).
-- Hourly forecast (next 10 hours)
+- Hourly forecast for the next ~12 hours.
-- 4-day forecast
+- 5-day daily forecast (including the current day).
 - Additional metrics:
   - Humidity
   - Dew point
   - Wind speed and direction
   - UV index
+- Historical comparison (current temp vs. daily average).
+- Correct handling of date display across different timezones.
-- Auto-refreshing data every minute
+- Auto-refreshing data every minute.
-- Responsive design that works on both desktop and mobile
+- Responsive design that works on both desktop and mobile.
-- Weather animations for rain and snow conditions

-## Locations
+## Default Locations

-Currently configured for:
+Starts with:
 - El Reno, OK (Central Time)
 - Philadelphia, PA (Eastern Time)

+(These can be changed by the user at runtime.)

 ## Technologies Used

 - HTML5
 - CSS3
 - JavaScript (ES6+)
-- Open-Meteo API
+- Open-Meteo API (Weather & Geocoding)
+- OpenWeatherMap Icons (for visual representation)
-- Font Awesome icons
+- Font Awesome icons (for metrics)
 - Google Fonts (Roboto)

 ## Setup